 General Information about Your Stream

 List the topics that you stream and why they interest you.
 If you are a gamer, briefly explain when and how you got into gaming.
 What game initially captured your attention?
 Do you play games from multiple genres or focus on just one game?
-If you are interested in broadcasting about several topics, read our post, Should You Be a Variety Streamer?
+Do you want to be a variety streamer?

 Do you frequently stream with others?
 Do you want to?
 List anyone that you regularly collaborate with or the qualities of people with whom you would like to work.
-Read How to Find the Right Collabs on Twitch or Mixer for ideas on how to connect with other streamers.
 If you are part of a team or a group of people, list it, and any relative links.

 How to Write a Twitch Bio